matu6968/libre-gxdl/README.md

 - Writing of the OTP memory (`gx_otp write`/`twrite`) - reason: OTP writing is risky and can brick the device
 - Writing of the SPI Flash OTP (`sflash_otp write`/`lock`/`erase`/`setregion`) - reason: SPI Flash OTP writing is risky, can brick the device and prevent it from ever being recovered
 - EEPROM reading/writing (`eeprom read`/`write`) - reason: EEPROM reading/writing is not supported by all devices
-- Network transfer commands (`netdown`/`netdump`) - reason: Network transfer requires a device with a network interface
+- Network transfer commands (`netdown`/`netdump`) - reason: Network transfer requires a device with a Ethernet interface which can't be tested due to lack of supported hardware
 - Configuration loading (`load_conf_down`) - reason: Configuration loading is complex, will be implemented at a later stage
 - Flash scrub/mark bad commands (dangerous, intentionally not implemented) - reason: Flash scrub/mark bad commands are dangerous and can mess up the SPI flash